-You can’t miss the great opportunity to get some shopping done while you are in Vandalia.
-Check out Ma & Pa’s to grab some authentic Amish/Mennonite products as well as goats milk, butters, jams, and cheeses.
-You can also check out Tiger Lily Flower & Gift Shop to pick up some home decor items, personal accessories or local art.
-To check out all the shops, please click here.
+Abraham Lincoln Statue in Lincoln Park You can't miss the great opportunity to get some shopping done while you are in Vandalia.
+Check out Ma & Pa's to grab some authentic Amish/Mennonite products as well as goats milk, butters, jams, and cheeses.

 There are several places to stay in Vandalia including the America's Best Value Inn.
 This hotel offers the most for your money with clean, spacious rooms that all include a microwave, mini-fridge, coffee maker and cable TV with HBO included.
 Pets are welcome in the hotel and there is a seasonal outdoor pool.
 For a full list of accommodations, please click here.